 She's already won four Golden Globes and an Emmy award, Laura Dern is an all-American star.
 The actor has spent the last couple of years starring in Big Little Lies, alongside Reese Witherspoon, Zoe Kravitz and Nicole Kidman, as well as the most recent Star Wars instalment and Sundance drama The Tale.
-In Little Women, she’ll take her place at the head of a larger — and distinctly less problematic — family than the one she overseas as Renata Klein in Big Little Lies.
+In Little Women, she’ll take her place at the head of a larger — and distinctly less problematic — family than the one she overseas as Renata Kein in Big Little Lies.
 We’ll see if she can pull off period dress.

 The project isn't straying too far from its roots, as Robin Swicord, who wrote the screenplay for the beloved 1994 film, is a producer on the 2019 adaptation.
 The upcoming remake will both acknowledge and build on Swicord’s work, as it is said to focus on themes more than narratives.